Sarah J. Kertz, Ph.D.

 Moselle Campbell, M.A.

 Moselle Campbell joined the child clinical psychology doctoral program in the Fall of 2014 after receiving her B.S. in Psychology from the University of Florida in May 2013.
-Prior to coming to SIU, she was a research assistant at at the Child Anxiety and Phobia Program in Florida.
+Prior to coming to SIU, she was a research assistant at the Child Anxiety and Phobia Program in Florida.
 Her clinical and research interests involve child anxiety disorders.
-Her research focuses on the underlying mechanisms of anxiety disorders in children, specifically attentional bias to threat.
+Moselle's research at SIU focused on underlying mechanisms of anxiety disorders, specifically attentional bias to threat and attentional control.
+She is currently completing her predoctoral internship at the University of Florida Health Science Center.

 Keith Klein, B.S.